Jadu (company): Jadu Galaxies (Cloud CMS deployment system)

-Jadu 'XFP' Continuum Forms (Forms deployment system)
+Jadu Central Forms (Forms deployment system)

-Jadu XForms Professional (or XFP) provides a non-technical framework for complex forms development.
+Jadu XForms Professional (or XFP), now re-branded 'Jadu Central Forms', provides a non-technical framework for complex forms development.
 XForms Professional connects to back office systems (such as CRM) and e-payments systems to enable accessible transactional forms.
 In its early stages of development, Jadu XForms was recognised for adopting the W3C XForms standard.

 In 2021, it was announced that the product was also embedded into 'Hyland Content Portal' by Hyland Software and available as an enterprise web forms and portal solution to its global 'OnBase' and 'Perceptive Content' customer base including The University of Arkansas, Carnegie Mellon University, The Resources for Human Development (RHD) and many others.

-Jadu 'CXM' (Cloud based Case Management and CRM)
+Jadu 'Connect' (Cloud based Case Management and CRM)

-Directly as a result of the experience of working successfully with the Ministry of Justice, Jadu launched the 'CXM' (Customer Experience Management) cloud service - a Case Management System designed for real-time collaboration on cases.
+Directly as a result of the experience of working successfully with the Ministry of Justice, Jadu launched the Connect (formerly 'CXM' - Customer Experience Management) cloud service - a Case Management System designed for real-time collaboration on cases.
 The service is designed to help large organisations solve cases for customers, encouraging retention, but has its foundation in legal case management.
 The service combines 'instant chat' functionality with Case Management enabling real-time conversation to become case notes.
 Jadu developed the product as a multi-tenant cloud service, making the Continuum Platform a hybrid cloud product.

-Early in 2017 Jadu announced that a large number of large organisations has started implementing Jadu CXM, including Canterbury City Council, who stated it intends to provide 85% of its services online using the CXM platform.
+Early in 2017 Jadu announced that a large number of large organisations has started implementing Jadu Connect, including Canterbury City Council, who stated it intends to provide 85% of its services online using the Jadu Connect platform.

-In 2018, the CXM service was adopted by Birmingham City Council as a direct replacement for their SAP CRM system.
+In 2018, the Jadu Connect service was adopted by Birmingham City Council as a direct replacement for their SAP CRM system.
 This marked a move in the Local Government market to replace CRM systems for 'low code' cloud based CRM and case management.
 In April 2022, Birmingham Council recorded that just under half of its population (over 500,000 users) were registered users of its 'BRUM' account, the personalised web account powered by the Jadu platform.
+By 2024, the humber had reached 650,000 registered users, almost 75% of the adult population of Birmingham.

-In February 2022, Welwyn Hatfield Council announced that it had completed a full CRM, Forms and Website transformation in less than one year, having started with implementing the CXM service and designing its website around the digital services it had created using the low-code tools within CXM.
+In February 2022, Welwyn Hatfield Council announced that it had completed a full CRM, Forms and Website transformation in less than one year, having started with implementing the CXM service and designing its website around the digital services it had created using the low-code tools within Connect.

-By 2022, The CXM service was processing over 20 million cases across most of the company's customer base after just 5 years since launch.
+By 2022, The Jadu Connect service was processing over 20 million cases across most of the company's customer base after just 5 years since launch.